Please update the form to fix the errors and resubmit.

 Therefore, combining these behavioral issues will require managers to assess their company’s work culture and reformulate it if necessary.
 Inc. puts the responsibility on senior staff to set a good example for their team members, whether it’s in communicating effectively or fostering an environment that encourages collaboration instead of competition.
 This is where mental health awareness proves useful since it focuses on self-awareness and constant improvement.

 While hiring trained HR staff can help boost employee engagement, it’s not the only step.
 With that in mind, here are some ways to improve workplace culture.

 Acknowledge good performance

 Sometimes, all we’re looking for is a pat on the back for a job well done.
 Whether it’s through a simple email or a nice bonus, congratulating employees on their good work lets them know that their efforts don’t go unnoticed.
 Of course, nobody likes to feel like they’re slaving away for nothing.
 Recognition can also motivate other employees to work harder too.

 Encourage healthy habits

-Some managers opt out of getting to know their employees personally in order to stay professional, but it’s possible to do so without invading their privacy.
+Some managers opt-out of getting to know their employees personally to stay professional, but it’s possible to do so without invading their privacy.
 Taking the time to meet employees individually lets you get a better sense of who they are and where their motivations lie.
 While most companies already have scheduled meetings for feedback, organizational psychologist Karlyn Borysenko advises going beyond performance metrics and digging a little deeper.
-Ask your employees about their future goals, how they’re enjoying the work, and maybe even their hobbies.
+Ask your employees about their future goals, how they’re enjoying the work, and maybe their hobbies.
 At the end of the day, they’re not just employees meant to fill a role — they’re human beings too.

 Lifestyle and Health Blogger